Gothia Innebandy Cup will be played in accordance with all applicable parts on the Swedish Floorball Federation (SIBF) rules.

 A team can use maximum 20 players during a match.
 There is no limit for number of players that can be present on the list of players.
 It’s allowed to use players from the same club in multiple team during tournament, but NOT in the same age class.
 The players have to be listed on all teams’ list of players.
 Please not that players with a dispensation can only play for the team where the dispensation is valid.

 Dispensation will automatically be given to maximum 1 (one) player per squad who is maximum one year over aged.
+Note that you can’t use more over aged players by switching them between matches.
 Other dispensations can be applied for by filling out and submitting a dipensation form.
 One dispensation form should be submitted for all over aged players.
 Dispensation form can be found in this link.

 Players with dispensation (both applied and automatic) may only participate in the age category for the dispensation.
 A maximum of 2 over aged player with dispensation can be used per game.